Exceptional education through a Christian worldview for PS-12

 Challenging the intellect and embracing God-given talents

-A parenting speaker series, free and open to the public
+A community speaker series, free and open to the public

 Rigorous and intentional programming at CPA advances student and family learning, engagement, and involvement supplementary to curricula